Vortex Stretching of Non-premixed, Diluted Hydrogen/Oxygen Flamelets: Introduction

 Past models of such flames are based on the flamelet concept pioneered by Williams \cite{Williams1975} which considers turbulent flames existing in the layer between oxidizer and fuel interfaces as an ensemble of thin, highly-sheared, one dimensional, diffusive-reactive zones.
 The flamelet approximation is governed by the assumption that chemical and diffusive time scales are sufficiently short, such that a quasi-steady assumption can be made for each flamelet.
-We deal here only with flames on the order of the Kolmogorov scale which have the shortest characteristic length and time so that the quasi-steady assumption is upheld.
-Of course, flames in turbulent flows can be larger than the smallest eddies \cite{Dunn1,Dunn2}, subjecting them to turbulent straining.
-Flames of this type are beyond the scope of this work but have been addressed in the literature \cite{PoinsotVeynanteCandel, Colin}.
+We treat flamelets subject to the largest strain rate experienced in the flowfield; therefore, the relevant length scale is the Kolmogorov scale.
+If the reaction rate in a given area were too low compared to the diffusion rate (which is a function of the strain rate), a diffusion flame could only occur on a larger scale.
+This larger scale would not be laminar since smaller turbulent eddies would exist within it.
+Therefore, a Kolmogorov-scale model is the only laminar model relevant to turbulent flows.
+Assuming diffusivity and kinematic viscosity are of the same order, the mixing layer length will be on the same order of magnitude as the Kolmogorov scale.
+We consider large Damkohler number (reaction rate $>$ strain rate), so that a diffusion flame can occur.
+Thus, our reaction zone thickness is smaller than the diffusion length scale.
+Of course, premixed flames in turbulent flows can be larger than the smallest eddies \cite{Dunn1,Dunn2}, subjecting them to turbulent straining.
+Premixed flames of this type are beyond the scope of this work but have been addressed in the literature, generally under the classification of ``flamelet generated manifolds'' (FGM) \cite{PoinsotVeynanteCandel, Colin, Oijen1,Oijen2,Ketelheun}.
+Another method existing for premixed flames is ``flame prolongation of intrinsic low-dimensional manifold'' (FPI) \cite{Gicquel}.
+Both FGM and FPI methods are based on un-strained premixed flames.
+Some attempts have been made to extend FGM and FPI to diffusion and partially premixed flames with promising results \cite{Fiorina}.
 Other non-premixed flame models that have no intrinsic application to turbulence exist, such as the ChemKin OPPDIFF and Cantera difflame codes which solve a counterflow diffusion flame issuing from opposing nozzles \cite{CHEMKIN,Cantera}.
 These models are two-dimensional planar or axisymmetric and do not account for strain rates normal to the nozzle axes (transverse strain rates) nor vorticity.